akaihola/darker/README.rst

 Note that this tool is meant for special situations when dealing with existing code bases.
-You should just use Black_ and isort_ as is when starting a project from scratch.
+You should just use Black_ or `the Ruff formatter`_, Flynt_ and isort_ as is when starting a project from scratch.

 You may also want to still consider whether reformatting the whole code base in one commit would make sense in your particular case.
 You can ignore a reformatting commit